Who can I talk to?

 After you are find out you are HIV positive, the only people who know your status will be you, your doctor and other health care workers involved in your care.

 - Healthcare workers can not tell anyone about your results without your permission, including your family doctor or your partner.

 - Who you choose to tell, and when you tell them, is for you to decide.

 Think about who you can trust with this information.
 Think about whether this is news they will be able to deal with.
 Once you tell someone, you can not take that information back.

-- If you think that the person you want to tell will not be able to cope, then you may have to do the research first, to help them with the news.
+- If you think that the person you want to tell will not be able to cope, then you might have to help them with the news.

 - If you do not want to talk to a friend or family members, then at least speak to one of the health advisers or counsellors at your clinic.
 They should be able to help you with your first questions.
 They can also help you access other support services.